songlianjun/AMDA_Net/README.md

 ### [Image Segmentation on ACDC Dataset]

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
-### [Image Segmentation on Synapse Dataset]

->📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
 ![Uploading ACDC_results.png…]()